 - I Timothy 3:1

-I believe that Paul is explaining that the desire to lead is part of the calling that a man has.
-To leadership in the assembly.
-I believe sincerely that God draws a man to this role.
-And puts a desire into his heart to lead God's people.
-It's not healthy for a man to take on leadership especially in the church if he doesn't have the desire to do good works on behalf of the Lord as a leader of God's people.
-Another reason men aspire to lead is because they feel qualified to lead.
-They feel that they have some resources that they can offer.
-In the service to the church.
-Paul the Apostle reviews these qualifications in I Timothy chapter three, but in these qualifications very interesting we note that some of them are conditional.
-For example a man must be married.
-That's a condition and he must have children that believe that also is a condition.
+I believe that Paul is explaining that the desire to lead needs to be part of the calling when God turns a man's heart towards leadership in the assembly.
+The Spirit of God draws a man to this role and puts a desire to lead God's people into his heart.
+It is not healthy for a man to take on leadership, especially church leadership, if he does not have the desire to do good works on behalf of the Lord as a leader of God's people.

-Of course all are weak and sinners in the eyes of God.
-However, to retain effectiveness and credibility God's leaders have to demonstrate that they can maintain their qualifications and they can improve their ability to teach and they can grow in Christian character even after they've reached a certain mature age.
-They never stop wanting to grow in the likeness of Christ.
-I believe this is a great burden of responsibility and it requires not only the effort of the individual but the prayers and the encouragement of the entire congregation.
-That's my point.
-Why should we continue to pray?
-We need to continue to pray for our leaders because they carry this burden of personal responsibility.
-And the thing is, if you're not in that role, nobody's watching you.
-But if you happen to be one of the elders.
-Everybody's watching you.
-You're working out your salvation, you're working on your character, you're developing your qualifications in front of everybody.
-Unlike the rest (who do not have that particular role) we're still responsible for that.
-But nobody's sitting there judging how well we're doing, than other than ourselves perhaps.
-Another great burdens that leaders carry and that is the burden of ministry.
-According to the Scriptures.
-Elders have a very specific ministry to carry out.
-First they must:
+Of course, all are weak and sinful in the eyes of God (Romans 3:23).
+However, to retain effectiveness and credibility, God's leaders have to demonstrate that they can maintain their qualifications while improving their ability to teach and grow in Christian character even after they've reached spiritual maturity.
+I believe this is a great burden of responsibility and requires not only the effort of the individual but the prayers and the encouragement of the entire congregation.
+And this is my point!
+Why should we continue to pray for our leaders?
+We continue to pray for them because they carry this burden of personal responsibility to maintain their conditional qualifications while growing in Christian virtue.

 - Acts 20:28-30

-Elders are responsible for making sure that what is taught at every level in the church is accurate according to the Bible.
-This is one of their primary responsibilities as leaders in the church they must protect the purity of the doctrine not we don't have to protect the Bible, the Bible doesn't need us to protect it.
-But we have to protect the congregation from false teachings even if it isn't maliciously done.
-Sometimes people make mistakes in their classes.
-They're responsible to make sure that that doesn't happen.
-One of their primary responsibilities as leaders in the church.
-Another responsibility and the burden of ministry.
+Elders, therefore, are responsible for making sure that what is taught at every level in the church is accurate according to the Bible.
+This is one of their primary tasks as leaders in the church.
+There is no end to the many ideas and philosophies that swirl in our highly connected society.
+Our spiritual leaders are to protect the congregation from false teachings even if it isn't maliciously done.
+Sometimes volunteers teach in error concerning some doctrine or biblical detail.
+The elders are responsible to make sure that no incorrect teaching is introduced into the church regardless of the manner in which this is done.

 Do not neglect the spiritual gift within you, which was bestowed on you through prophetic utterance with the laying on of hands by the presbytery.